matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 ``signatures``       Object              Digital signatures for this object
                                          signed using the ``verify_keys``.
 ``tls_fingerprints`` Array of Objects    Hashes of X.509 TLS certificates used
-                                         by this this server encoded as base64.
+                                         by this this server encoded as `Unpadded Base64`_.
 ``valid_until_ts``   Integer             POSIX timestamp when the list of valid
                                          keys should be refreshed.
 ==================== =================== ======================================